klueless-io/k_templates/poa.md

 plan of action

 1. Extract all those script

 - Put them in their own all.json
+- The currently live in the all.html

-3. Check the classifications (human)
+2. Check the classifications (human)

-2. Convert JSON into DSL
+3. Convert JSON into DSL